apanoush/ada-METAL-website/report.md

 </table>

 However, Columbo's not totally happy with our analysis, saying we lack some overview.
 He's right, let's come back to a dimension we've already explored before:
-Theme popularity over periods:

-### Genre popularity over the years
+### Genre popularity over periods

 <table>
   <tr>